-The type of companies they invest in have enabled the fund to outperform its benchmark when markets have fallen.
-There have been five 10% plus corrections on markets since the fund was launched.
-The fund did not capture the whole of the downside on each occasion and this has provided it with the kind of resilience that has enabled it to outperform its peers.
+As quality is an overriding factor within the portfolio, the managers believe that these types of companies have enabled the fund to outperform its benchmark when markets have fallen.
+There have been five 10% plus corrections in markets since the fund was launched and the fund did not capture the whole of the downside on these occasions which has enabled it to outperform its peers.
 Here are the corrections and the downside capture of the fund: